jdlib/JDBX/UserGuide.md

 JDBX - as JDBC - differentiates between

-1. Running a SQL query command (SELECT), returning a result
+1. Running a SQL SELECT query, returning a result
-2. Running a SQL update command (INSERT, UPDATE, DELETE or DDL command or other non SELECT commands), returning an update count and updated column values
+2. Running a SQL update command (INSERT, UPDATE, DELETE or DDL command or other non SELECT command), returning an update count and updated column values
 3. Running a SQL command whose result type is unknown or which can return multiple query and/or update results
 4. Running SQL commands in a batch
 5. Calling stored procedures, returning values of OUT parameters and/or query results.